 - Recording fees.
 These are the required charges from the seller’s local government to file documents from the transaction with the government.

 - Taxes.
 The government also imposes a tax on the transfer of the property, which is calculated based on the sale price.
-In certain home sales, the seller might have to pay a capital gains tax if their home meets certain criteria.
+In certain sales, the home seller might have to pay a capital gains tax if their home meets the criteria.

 - Title insurance.
-While buyers typically pay for title insurance on a Minnesota transaction, Wisconsin buyers pay for the insurance for their lender and sellers pay for the owner’s title insurance premium.
+In a Minnesota transaction, buyers typically pay for title insurance.
+However, Wisconsin buyers traditionally pay for the insurance for their lender and sellers pay for the owner’s title insurance premium.

 - Liens and outstanding fees.
 If the property has any outstanding liens, unpaid property taxes or the seller has failed to pay HOA dues, a seller may be asked to pay those before the home is able to close.

 - Home inspection (or other) repairs.
-If an issue was uncovered during the buyer’s inspection and the seller agreed to pay for the repair, this amount is sometimes be paid at closing.
+If an issue was uncovered during the buyer’s inspection and the seller agreed to pay for the repair, this amount may be paid at closing.

 What are average closing costs in MN and WI for buyers and sellers?

-These number ranges provide a guide to understand how much typical home closing costs are.
-However, it’s important to understand that buyers don’t always have to pay their full closing costs.
-In some cases, a homebuyer may negotiate for the seller to cover some of those costs during the home sale.
+These price ranges provide a guide to understand how much typical home closing costs are.
+Still, it’s important to understand that in some cases buyers don’t have to pay their full closing costs.
+For example, a homebuyer may negotiate that the seller covers some of their costs during a home sale.

 Does the seller ever pay the buyer’s portion of closing costs?

-Every homebuyer and seller has unique desires during the home transaction, making every home sale different.
-Therefore, it’s not uncommon for closing costs to be a source of negotiations between the seller and buyer.
+Every home sale is different, because every homebuyer and seller has unique desires.
+Therefore, it’s not uncommon for closing costs to be a point of negotiation between the seller and buyer.

-In 2019, the National Association of Realtors collected data to form a Profile of Buyers and Sellers.
-According to this information, 34% of sellers provided some kind of incentive to buyers last year.
+In 2020, the National Association of Realtors collected data to form a Profile of Buyers and Sellers.
+According to this information, 37% of sellers in the Midwest provided some kind of incentive to buyers last year.

 Offering an incentive is part of the negotiation process, and the two most common incentives offered by sellers in the Midwest region were: